 Services provided

 The most common approach for the management of allergic conditions is the use of medications and avoidance.
 Neither of these approaches will lead into a cure.
 Avoidance is difficult to implement and at times not realistic.
 The use of medication to treat an allergy is like using a bucket to “treat” a ceiling leak.
 In this case, the “symptom” of the leak is the wet floor.
 The bucket may work great to keep the floor dry, but in any case, the bucket will not fix the leak.
-In a similar fashion, medication(s) may or may not help the symptoms but will never fix the allergic reaction.
+In a similar fashion, medication(s) may or may not help with the symptoms but will never fix the allergic reaction.

 The only way to really control the allergic reaction is with allergy immunotherapy, a technical name for allergy vaccines.